asyncapi/generator/docs/template-development.md

 For example, if you want to generate an output using above template, you need to have asyncapi document that has servers with `mqtt` in order to generate your desired output.
 If your asyncapi document has server connections with `kafka`, the generation process will be halted since the only supported protocol mentioned is `mqtt`.

 Additionally, we can also have configuration called as `parameters` which is an object with all the parameters that can be passed when generating the template.
-When using the command line, it's done by indicating `--param name=value` or `-p name=value`.
+When using the command line, it's done by indicating `--param name=value` or `-p name=value`:

 ```json
 {